canvas-medical/documentation/collections/_sdk/canvas_cli.md

 ### `canvas plugin validate-manifest`

-Validates the Canvas Manifest json file of a plugin package.
+Validates the Canvas manifest json file of a plugin.

 **Usage**: